eduvpn/documentation/API.md

 by applications wanting to integrate with the VPN software to make it easy for users to configure their VPN.

+The API is pragmatic "REST", keeping things as simple as possible without obsessing about the proper HTTP verb.
+There are no `PUT` and `DELETE` requests, just simple `GET` and `POST` requests that use "form submit".
+The responses are always `application/json` though.

 # Standards

 OAuth 2.0 is used to provide the API.
 The following documents are relevant for